Xapuu/programingStuff/libTalk.md

 ### Advantages

 * Single source of true
-   - As the name of the approach we are discussing suggest we are working with only one instance of the code, which makes the instance with which we are working the single source of true.
+   - As the name of the approach we are discussing suggests we are working with only one instance of the code, which makes that instance with which we are working the single source of true.
    - Also resolve the diamond dependency problem

 * Ease of migration